Limited Partners Reporting: What It Is, How to Do It, and Best Practices for Private Equity

 One of the biggest challenges in LP reporting is gathering accurate ESG data across portfolio companies.

-At Apiday, we make this easier by providing tailored solutions for PE and VC firms: our platform enables the collection of comprehensive ESG data from portfolio companies through custom-build questionnaires through our tool.
-The collected data is automatically leveraged to auto-fill each new LP request—and data from previous LP requests is re-used too!
+At Apiday, we simplify this process by providing tailored solutions for PE and VC firms: our platform enables the collection of comprehensive ESG data from portfolio companies with custom-built questionnaires.
+The collected data is then automatically used to populate each new LP request, with data from previous requests re-applied as needed!

 With Apiday’s AI-driven technology, you can streamline both data collection and reporting—ensuring regulatory compliance while delivering the transparency your LPs expect.